aws-samples/multi-channel-outbound-communication-for-schools/README.md

 ## Multi Channel Outbound Communication for Schools

-TODO: Fill this README out!

-Be sure to:

 * This GitHub repo contains the code needed to deploy the multi channel outbound communications for schools blog.

 ## Security